-The autumn term is underway and the starting gun has been fired for final-year students considering their next steps.
-Prospective solicitors in the final year of a law degree must weigh up whether to start the Legal Practice Course (LPC) in September 2019, or later if you haven’t secured a training contract yet, but wisely want to do so before committing.
+The autumn term is well underway and final-year students will be considering their next steps.
+Prospective solicitors in the last year of a law degree must weigh up whether to start the Legal Practice Course (LPC) in September 2020, or hold back if you haven’t secured a training contract yet, but wisely want to do so before committing.
 Final-year non-law students making the switch to law will be applying for places on the Graduate Diploma in Law (GDL).
-And at the tail-end of term in December, Bar Professional Training Course (BPTC) applications open for aspiring barristers.
+Meanwhile, aspiring barristers will be mulling over the new Bar course options that will be available from 2020, replacing the BPTC.

-Meanwhile, students at earlier stages also need to think about the possibility of having to take the new Solicitors Qualifying Exam (SQE), which is scheduled to replace the LPC and GDL in 2020 or 2021 (most likely 2021).
-Students who have already started a law degree, GDL or LPC by 2020 will still technically be able to qualify as solicitors through the old route until as late as 2031, but it remains to be seen whether law firms will want to have a mix of SQE passers and LPC graduates in the same trainee intake, so anyone who would be completing the LPC more than a year or two after the SQE is introduced would be wise to think about the new pathway instead.
+Students who start their degrees after 2021 will have to take the new Solicitors Qualifying Exam (SQE), which is scheduled to replace the LPC and GDL in 2021.
+Students who have already started a law degree, GDL or LPC by 2021 will still be able to qualify as solicitors through the old route until as late as 2031, but it remains to be seen whether law firms will want to have a mix of SQE passers and LPC graduates in the same trainee intake, so anyone who would be completing the LPC more than a year or two after the SQE is introduced would be wise to think about the new pathway instead.

 Fees for all three of the current courses are ridiculously expensive and there is huge competition for trainee roles in both the solicitors’ and barristers’ professions, so enrolling on any of these postgraduate programs is not a decision to take lightly.
 If you’re one of the many students weighing up postgraduate study next year, consider the following before you commit.